-Generally I only create new cards when I run into a verb form in the wild (as it appears in whatever example sentence I run into).
-If I'm having trouble with a particular conjugation, then I'll get example sentences for every conjugation form of a particular verb (different sentences for each form), and put those into my flashcards, but once I've done that, then I usually won't need to do that again for verbs that follow that particular pattern.
+Generally we'd only create new cards when we run into a verb form in the wild (as it appears in whatever example sentence we run into).
+If we're having trouble with a particular conjugation, then we'll get example sentences for every conjugation form of a particular verb (different sentences for each form), and put those into my flashcards, but once you've done that, then you usually won't need to do that again for verbs that follow that particular pattern.
 So if conjugating Schlafen is difficult, you might use a bunch of sentences for that verb, but afterwards, you wouldn't do the same thing for, say, Braten.

-You may prefer what I've been doing lately with Spanish:
+You may prefer what we've been doing lately with Spanish:

 Here's "hice" (I did), the past tense first person form of "hacer" (to do):